Hautprobleme im Gesicht in den Wechseljahren – Ursachen & Lösungen

 1. Dry, flaky skin

 When sebum production decreases, the skin loses lipids and moisture.
-The result: dry patches, tightness, and a dull complexion.
+The result: dry areas, feelings of tightness, and a dull complexion.

-With less collagen and elastin, the skin loses elasticity.
+With less collagen and elastin, the skin loses its elasticity.
 Wrinkles deepen, and facial contours appear softer.

-Acne can also occur during menopause – triggered by hormonal fluctuations and uneven sebum production.
+Even during menopause, pimples can occur – triggered by hormonal fluctuations and uneven sebum production.

 4. Sensitive, irritated skin

-The skin barrier becomes thinner and reacts more strongly to external stimuli such as cold, sun or skincare products containing alcohol or fragrances.
+The skin barrier becomes thinner and reacts more strongly to external stimuli such as cold, sun, or care products containing alcohol or fragrances.

 5. Pigment spots and uneven skin tone